MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.WSMan.Management/Set-WSManInstance.md

 ### -ComputerName

 Specifies the computer against which you want to run the management operation.
 The value can be a fully qualified domain name, a NetBIOS name, or an IP address.
-Use the local computer name, use localhost, or use a dot (.) to specify the local computer.
+Use the local computer name, `localhost`, or a dot (`.`) to specify the local computer.
 The local computer is the default.

-When the remote computer is in a different domain from the user, you must use a fully qualified domain name must be used.
+When the remote computer is in a different domain from the user, you must use a fully qualified domain name.
 You can pipe a value for this parameter to the cmdlet.

 ```yaml
 Type: System.String